 - 1000 employees7

 With more than 50 direct destinations and over 800 one-stop destinations around the world; in excess of one million passengers per year utilise the scheduled airlines and chartered tour operators flying out of Cardiff airport.
-On average, up to 25 aircraft can take off and land every hour along the airports’ 2,392m long and 46m wide runway; doing so over either the sea or agricultural land to minimise the impact of noise on the neighbouring communities.
-It is estimated that over 1,000 jobs are provided by Cardiff airport alone, facilitating numerous aspects of the Welsh economy.
+On average, up to 25 aircraft can take off and land every hour along the airports’ 2,392m long runway.
+Activities at the airport support an estimated 1,000 jobs.
 Furthermore, the Welsh Government has defined an area (in which the airport lies) as a ‘centre for aviation excellence’; with various high-profile companies being located within a small radius.
-Public transport links include regular bus services and trains via Rhoose Cardiff Airport Station.

 Since the start of 2003, Cardiff has twice been voted one of the Top 10 Best UK Airports in the Telegraph Travel Awards, with 2006 witnessing the establishment of a £7 million enhancement programme.